-It is not necessary to be a skilled artist, but you will need basic computer skills and enjoy the processes of digital editing using a computer.
+It is not necessary to be a fine artist but you will benefit from a creative eye and understanding of aesthetics.
+You will need basic computer skills and should enjoy the processes of digital editing using a computer.
 To make the most of this subject, you should be enthusiastic and willing to take many sets of photographs in your spare time and often for homework.
 You should be able to manage your time independently and effectively as Photography has a large coursework component.
 You will also be required to provide your own SLR camera.